Dr Adrian Florea

 Ongoing projects

-I am currently engaged in three large projects.
+I am currently engaged in three main projects.
 The first investigates the survival and disappearance of de facto states - polities, like Abkhazia, Northern Cyprus, or Western Sahara, which display many statelike characteristics except for international legal sovereignty.
-The second analyses the variation in governance/state-building activities conducted by rebel organisations.
-The third examines the impact of criminal activities undertaken by insurgents on conflict processes.
+The second analyses the variation in the legitimacy of rebel groups.
+The third examines functional sovereignty in contested territories.

 Research groups